 The Bureau Veritas North America, Inc (Bureau Veritas) agreement provides quality control and quality assurance inspection services for the manufacturing, procurement, design, installation/construction, and repair/refurbishment of equipment and materials in accordance with contract requirements.
-The Dudek Environmental (Dudek) task order includes environmental studies, surveying, environmental analysis, tribal consultation, and filings with local air pollution control districts to support new project development.
+The Dudek Environmental (Dudek) task order for environmental studies, surveying, environmental analysis, tribal consultation, and filings with local air pollution control districts to support new project development was closed and moved to the Historical Project Activities section.
 The Kiewit Power Constructors, Co. agreement provides design, construction, and commissioning expertise, and other related technical services.
 The Linda Rogers & Associates, Inc. agreement supports compliance with mandatory North American Electric Reliability Corporation reliability standards via permitting, reliability, technical engineering support, and auditing services.
 The EDF Trading North America LLC (EDF) and Pacific Gas & Electric (PG&E) agreements support the fuel management services for the Modesto Irrigation District (MID), Turlock Irrigation District (TID), and City of Lodi (Lodi) facilities under the Enchanted Rock agreement.
-The EDF agreement is for purchasing and scheduling and the PG&E agreement is for transportation of natural gas to the facilities.
+The EDF agreement provides purchasing and scheduling needs and the PG&E agreement finances the transportation of natural gas to each of the three facilities.
 The MID agreement is for the purchase of a spare transformer to replace the one used to interconnect the Enchanted Rock generator at the MID site.
-The Stantec Consulting Services, Inc. and Ulteig Operations, LLC3 agreements support engineering, professional and technical programs, and project management services.
+The Stantec Consulting Services, Inc. and Ulteig Operations, LLC19 agreements support engineering, professional and technical programs, and project management services for all ESSRRP activities.
+On September 3, 2024, SWEO executed an agreement with EUCI to provide training services for staff.
+The training services provided under this agreement will include, but are not limited to, power purchase agreements, regulatory compliance, and energy markets.

-3 Previously doing business as Ulteig Engineers, Inc.
+19 Previously doing business as Ulteig Engineers, Inc.